 Composer Deborah Pritchard

-Deborah Pritchard is a British composer known for her concert works, synaesthesia and collaborative work with visual artists, most notably Maggi Hambling.
+Deborah Pritchard is an award-winning British composer known for her concert works, synaesthesia and collaborative work with visual artists, most notably Maggi Hambling.
 She also paints music in the form of visualisations and music maps.
 The BBC National Orchestra of Wales premiered her large orchestral work The Angel Standing in the Sun in 2016, she won a British Composer Award for her solo violin piece Inside Colour (commissioned by the London Sinfonietta) in 2017, and her new violin concerto Calandra was premiered by Jennifer Pike and the BBC Symphony Orchestra at the Barbican in 2022.

 'Edge' by Deborah Pritchard performed by violinist Harriet Mackenzie and harpist Catrin Finch